 Whidbey Island: Fort Ebey State Park

 There are over 25 miles of trails available to explore in Fort Ebey State Park.
 Check out possible routes online before you go, some are not kid-friendly.
-A Discover Pass is available for parking which can be purchased on-site at an automated pay station if needed.
+A Discover Pass is available for parking which can be purchased on-site at an automated pay station.

-Kids will enjoy incredible views of Puget Sound, or heading to the beach itself if you so choose.
+Kids will enjoy incredible views of Puget Sound or heading to the beach.
 It’s also near the Whidbey Island Naval Air Station and flyovers are frequent in this area, delighting kids of all ages!